Latest situation: January – August 2016

-Of the four countries where dracunculiasis remains endemic (Chad, Ethiopia, Mali and South Sudan), only one country (Chad) has reported cases in humans and dogs during January–April 2016.
+Of the four countries where dracunculiasis remains endemic (Chad, Ethiopia, Mali and South Sudan), only one country (Mali) has not reported cases in humans during January–August 2016.

 Global burden, 2015

 The global burden of dracunculiasis has fallen significantly since the launch of eradication efforts in the 1980s when 20 countries were endemic for the disease.

 In 1986, an estimated 3.5 million new cases occurred.

 In 1989, based on active village-based searches, 892 055 cases were reported to have occurred in 15 of the 20 endemic countries (excluding data from Chad, the Central African Republic, Senegal and Sudan).

 In 2015, the disease was confined to the four endemic countries, when a total of 22 cases were reported, a reduction of 83% compared with the 126 cases reported in 2014 and a more than 99% reduction from the number of cases reported in 1989.
 South Sudan reported 5 cases, or 23% of the global total compared with 55% in 2014; most of the cases were reported from Chad, followed by Mali (5 cases) and Ethiopia (3 cases).

 The number of villages reporting cases reduced from 20 localities/villages in 2015 to 54 in 2014; a 63% reduction.

 Of the 22 cases reported in 2015, 59% were male.
 Similarly 59% of cases were children aged less than 15 years.